Merkel's CDU hoping for comeback win in key state vote

-Citizens in the northern state of Lower Saxony will begin voting at 8 a.m. on Sunday (0700 GMT) in what has been a riveting battle between Merkel’s centre-right coalition and the centre-left Social Democrat-Greens opposition.
+Citizens in the northern state of Lower Saxony will begin voting at 8 a.m. on Sunday (2 a.m.
+ET) in what has been a riveting battle between Merkel’s center-right coalition and the center-left Social Democrat-Greens opposition.

 “The winds in Lower Saxony have turned and you can feel that everywhere you go,” McAllister told German TV after a rally.
 First projections are expected once polls close at 6 p.m. and preliminary results are due within an hour.